TGillispie/api-util-browser/README.md

 File | Description
 :---: | ---
  *-* | **Application**
 *index.html* | Main entry point hosted by a web server program.
 *index.mjs* | Main module that loads and runs the program.
-Modify this code to try differnt actions within the program.
+Modify this code to try different actions within the program.
-*src/app.mjs* | The actual program; app.mjs configures and loads libraries and  dependancies and provides an interface for user actions.
+*src/app.mjs* | The actual program; app.mjs configures and loads libraries and  dependencies and provides an interface for user actions.
  *-* | **State Management and Services**
 *service/oars.mjs* | An implementation of the OARS API.
 *state/global.mjs* | A global object for storing program data.